JohnsonLM/CampusVision/docs/index.md

 ### Support or Contact

-Having trouble with CampusVision?Contact @johnsonLM and I'll help you sort it out.
+Having trouble with CampusVision?
+Contact @johnsonLM, and I'll help you sort it out.